MP for Croydon West

 Minister of State (Home Office)

-Has one declared financial interest: family members engaged in third-party lobbying.
+Declared financial interests: family members engaged in third-party lobbying.

 Generated 21 February 2026